silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 Although rare, tri-consonants do exist.
 This document will use the term bi-consonant even when it may be a tri-consonant.

 This chart does not demonstrate all of the possible historical glyph variants.
+It should be noted that if the base glyph is a variant that will affect the variant for the bi-consonant.
+For example, if a language uses a square variant of <span class='nototif normal'>&#x2D59;</span> (<span class='utn normal'>&#xED59;</span>), then the bi-consonant should also be square (<span class='utn normal'>&#xE036;</span> instead of <span class='nototif normal'>&#x2D59;&#x2D7F;&#x2D5C;</span>).
+Glyph variants for the base characters are not shown in the chart below.

-Although this chart demonstrates the use of U+2D7F TIFINAGH CONSONANT JOINER, fonts should support either U+2D7F (obligatory bi-consonants) or U+200D (optional bi-consonants).
+Although this chart demonstrates the use of U+2D7F TIFINAGH CONSONANT JOINER, fonts could support both U+2D7F (obligatory bi-consonants) and U+200D (optional bi-consonants).

 USV | 2D7F between characters | → | Glyph</br>(2D7F)
 :----- | :--  | :-- | :--